bitcoin-dot-org/Bitcoin.org/en/full-node.md

 ![Choosing to start Bitcoin Core at login](/img/full-node/en-start-on-login.png?{{site.time | date: '%s'}})

-The next time you login to your desktop, Bitcoin Core GUI will be automatically started in as an icon in the tray.
+The next time you login to your desktop, Bitcoin Core GUI will be automatically started as an icon in the tray.

 ![Bitcoin-Qt Tray Icon](/img/full-node/en-bitcoin-qt-tray-icon.png?{{site.time | date: '%s'}})
 </div>